tamaragevorgyan/gettyimages-api/README.md

 </pre>

 ### Cross Origin Resource Sharing ###
+We support cross origin resource sharing.
+All endpoints will return the header:

+    Access-Control-Allow-Origin: *

 ### Timezones ###
 We use UTC as the timezone for our date fields.